MƒH Queen Anne Boleyn 1536

 Where no friendships

-e’er hath existed at all?
+e’er hath existed?

 What is this medium?

-this demon?
+This demon?

 … that do convinceth the soul

-of the propinquity of love
+of the propinquity of love!

 And yet thy soul

-hast not cast an eye
+Hast not cast an eye

-upon the lover’s soul,
+Upon the lover’s soul,

 Nor feign wouldst even recognizeth

-As, through the market place,
+As, through the market,

-we do stride?
+We do stride?

-What is the medium
+What is this ‘Medium’

 that demandeth self-praise?